+Hi!
 I’m Edwin H Rydberg.
-I write short stories and novels where I explore the changing landscape of humanity as influenced by technology.
+I write entertaining short stories and novels where I explore the changing landscape of humanity as influenced by technology.
 I’m fascinated by the amazing and unexpected ways in which technology and society interact.

-All the writing on Into The Future is freely available with no external advertising.
-If you like what I’m building here, please share with someone who might be interested.
+I update the blog weekly with a new post, as well as providing a monthly newsletter.
+All the writing on Alternate Futures is freely available with no external advertising.
+If you like what I’m building here, you can sign up to my newsletter.
+And please share with anyone you know who might be interested.

 When I was a kid I liked 3 things: space, comics, and science (video games entered my world a few years later, although this was still early 80s so that meant arcades and coin-ops).
 At ten I created a comic about a war between Earth and Venus.
 It featured the exploits of Terran space spy and his mission to infiltrate a Venusian space station.
 As you might guess, this was shortly after I’d seen Star Wars (the one now called ‘A New Hope’).
 I didn’t write another piece of fiction for twenty years.

 In the meantime I learned more about space, science and technology (in my teens I could quote the specs for all the latest fighter jets and I was the only person in my graduating class who knew what a quark was — yeah, I was a big hit at parties).
 After some indecision, I eventually became a biochemist.
 However, a fortunate post-doctoral position not only turned me back toward writing, but also rekindled my long dormant love of science fiction writing.
 After winning a Europe-wide science writing competition in 2005 and then hitting a whole series of life changes (including marriage, child, and moving country), I decided this was the time to move on to a career in writing and publishing.